JHVeps/Helsinki-City-Bike-App/README.md

 - add stations file import - DONE
 - add minimal styling - DONE
 - script for adding files - DONE

+2. Import file to MongoDB - DONE

+- Free Tier space did not allow all files to be imported !
+- .csv files (202105, 202106 and stations) imported to MongoDB Atlas

+### Implement API for Helsinki-City-Bike-App

+1. connect to mongoDB
+2. Journey model / types
+3. Station model / types
+4. Route for journey data
+5. Route for station data

+### Implement CLIENT for Helsinki-City-Bike-App